omni-primus/primusapi/README.md

 This project was built with Turbo 360.
 To learn more, click here: https://www.turbo360.co

-This API is used to display my League of Legends rank in my Twitch.tv chat.
+This API is used to display the League of Legends or VALORANT rank in a twitch.tv chat.

 If you want to see it in action go to my Twitch channel: https://www.twitch.tv/omni_primus and type: !elo in the chat.